 We are currently using our cell phones as personal hotspots for internet connection.
 The low signal strength interferes with both phone and internet reception.
 What would you suggest for this?

 Another option is to purchase a Cell Phone Signal Booster (like the one pictured above) that is designed for RVs, Trucks, Cars and Boats.
-In most cases these systems require that you install an antenna on the roof of your RV to receive the cell phone signal.
+In most cases, these systems require installing an antenna on your RV roof to receive the cell phone signal.